Louis-KPM/RSMods_Cracked/README.md

-# RSMods, but will work on cracked versions of RS2014 - Remastered.
+# RSMods, but will work on cracked versions of RS2014 - Remastered. \[Not quite got it building yet though]

 * Below is the original description for the great repo by reknowned anti-piracy advocate Lovrom8